hashicorp/vault/website/source/docs/concepts/policies.html.md

 To associate a policy with a user, you must consult the documentation for the authentication backend you're using.

-For tokens, they are assocated at creation time with `vault token-create` and the `-policy` flags.
+For tokens, they are associated at creation time with `vault token-create` and the `-policy` flags.
 Child tokens can be associated with a subset of a parent's policies.
 Root users can assign any policies.